jarques/Movies-with-Siri/README.md

 Movies with Siri
 ================

 Note: Movies with Siri is no longer maintained.
-Siri now includes movie information, you're welcome for the idea Apple.
+Siri now includes movie information, you're welcome for the idea Apple!

 About
 -----